FreshMate-Fruit-Ripeness-Detection/.github/profile/README.md

 ## Conclusion

-This project is a strategic step toward using machine learning to tackle food waste in the agriculture industry and the fruit supply chain.
-We hope to reduce food waste by delivering accurate predictions of fruit ripeness while removing the uncertainty associated with determining fruit ripeness.
+This project is a strategic step toward using machine learning to address food waste within the agriculture sector, specifically in the fruit supply chain.
+Our goal is to minimize food waste by providing precise predictions of fruit ripeness, eliminating the uncertainty that often comes with assessing whether fruit is ripe or not.

 ## Contact